quintinbland/sabot3/README.md

 #### **Requirements**
 * Multisig contract deploys the deployment contract.
-    * passes in the following:
+    * Passes in the following:
         * `bot wallet` address.
-        * mapping of `coin` address to `pool` index.
+        * Mapping of `coin` address to `pool` index.
         * `curve pool` address.

-* deployment contract deploys the SabotStaking contract and gets its address.
+* Deployment contract deploys the SabotStaking contract and gets its address.
-    * set the `bot` address as the SabotStaking `TRADER_ROLE` in constructor.
+    * Set the `bot` address as the SabotStaking `TRADER_ROLE` in constructor.
-    * set the `Curve Pool` address in constructor.
+    * Set the `Curve Pool` address in constructor.
-    * set coin to pool integr mapping in the constructor.
+    * Set coin to pool integr mapping in the constructor.

-* deployment contract deploys the `CLOG` token contract and gets its address.
+* Deployment contract deploys the `CLOG` token contract and gets its address.
-    * set the `SabotStaking` contract address as the `CLOG MINTER_ROLE` in constructor.
+    * Set the `SabotStaking` contract address as the `CLOG MINTER_ROLE` in constructor.

 #### **Verification**
 * `SabotStaking` contract is deployed.